natefrog808/greyLocker-privacy-shield/README.md

 ---

 ## UPLOAD TO THE GRID: YOUR DIGITAL FORTRESS AWAITS

 In a world where megacorps harvest your digital pulse with every click, GreyLocker Privacy Shield rises like a neon specter in the night—a chrome-plated guardian against the all-seeing eye.
 This isn't just another extension; it's your digital fortress in the endless datastream, accessible only to the chosen few who possess the Megapixel Core NFT—your cryptographic key to the shadows.

 Jack in.
 The grid awaits.

+---

 ## THE NEURAL DEFENSE MATRIX

-GreyLocker doesn't just protect—it weaponizes privacy with advanced countermeasures:
+GreyLocker doesn't just protect—it *weaponizes* privacy with advanced countermeasures:

-**HYPER-ADAPTIVE TRACKER OBLIVION** — Vaporizes corporate spyware before it can transmit your datastream, with real-time mutation detection and dynamic content shielding
+- **HYPER-ADAPTIVE TRACKER OBLIVION** — Vaporizes corporate spyware before it can transmit your datastream, with real-time mutation detection and dynamic content shielding

-**PHANTOM PRESENCE ENGINE** — Renders your digital identity as an ever-shifting ghost, deploying 12 distinct anti-fingerprinting vectors from canvas manipulation to timing attack prevention
+- **PHANTOM PRESENCE ENGINE** — Renders your digital identity as an ever-shifting ghost, deploying 12 distinct anti-fingerprinting vectors from canvas manipulation to timing attack prevention

-**QUANTUM AUDIO SHIELD** — Disrupts soundprint tracking with subtle noise injection, making your audio signature as untraceable as footsteps in digital rain
+- **QUANTUM AUDIO SHIELD** — Disrupts soundprint tracking with subtle noise injection, making your audio signature as untraceable as footsteps in digital rain

-**NEURAL HEADER RECONFIGURATOR** — Rebuilds request headers in real-time, leaving only ghosted trails in your wake
+- **NEURAL HEADER RECONFIGURATOR** — Rebuilds request headers in real-time, leaving only ghosted trails in your wake

-**WEBGL PROJECTION SCRAMBLER** — Distorts graphical fingerprinting methods while preserving visual integrity of legitimate content
+- **WEBGL PROJECTION SCRAMBLER** — Distorts graphical fingerprinting methods while preserving visual integrity of legitimate content

-**TEMPORAL DISRUPTION FIELD** — Obfuscates high-precision timing attacks used for hardware identification
+- **TEMPORAL DISRUPTION FIELD** — Obfuscates high-precision timing attacks used for hardware identification

-**CHROMIUM API COUNTERMEASURES** — Neutralizes browser-specific tracking vectors with specialized stealth protocols
+- **CHROMIUM API COUNTERMEASURES** — Neutralizes browser-specific tracking vectors with specialized stealth protocols

-**STORAGE VAULT DEFENDER** — Prevents fingerprinting via localStorage, sessionStorage, and IndexedDB with active interception
+- **STORAGE VAULT DEFENDER** — Prevents fingerprinting via localStorage, sessionStorage, and IndexedDB with active interception

-**CRYPTOGRAPHIC VERIFICATION MATRIX** — Solana-powered authentication that keeps the datastream pure
+- **CRYPTOGRAPHIC VERIFICATION MATRIX** — Solana-powered authentication that keeps the datastream pure

 While the masses remain exposed in the digital bazaar, you move like a shadow, untraceable, your data encrypted in military-grade quantum steel.

+---

 ## SYSTEM REQUIREMENTS

-Chrome/Brave/Edge: v85+
+- **Chrome/Brave/Edge**: v85+

-Solana Wallet: Phantom or Solflare
+- **Solana Wallet**: Phantom or Solflare

-Critical Asset: One Megapixel Core NFT
+- **Critical Asset**: One Megapixel Core NFT

-System Specs: 4GB RAM, modern processor
+- **System Specs**: 4GB RAM, modern processor

-Connection: Stable uplink to the grid
+- **Connection**: Stable uplink to the grid

-"In a world of glass, be the ghost in the machine."
+*"In a world of glass, be the ghost in the machine."*

+---
 ## INITIALIZING THE SHIELD
 ```
 ▌ ▐ █▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▌ ▐
 ▌ ▐ █                                                             █ ▐